ClapeyronThermo/Clapeyron.jl/README.md

 We will also provide Tp-flash algorithms (Rachford-Rice and HELD alogrithm).

-Note that at its current stage, OpenSAFT is still in the very early stages of development, and things may be moving around or changing rapidly, but we are very excited to see where this project may go!
+Note that at its current stage, Clapeyron is still in the very early stages of development, and things may be moving around or changing rapidly, but we are very excited to see where this project may go!

-# Installing OpenSAFT
+# Installing Clapeyron

-OpenSAFT is not yet in the JuliaHub (but it will be soon!).
+Clapeyron is not yet in the JuliaHub (but it will be soon!).

-To load OpenSAFT, launch Julia with
+To load Clapeyron, launch Julia with

 ```julia
 > julia